VladaAlek/pp-commerce-261124/README.md

 The *Checkout page* consists of two major sections: 1: Order Summary, which provides the overview of the User's shopping selection, and 2: Checkout Form, which makes it possible for the User to enter personal data.
 They serve both the site administrator and the User as a confirmation that the digital learning service is provided to the desired customer.
 In cases where the User is a *Registered User*, most fields are prepopulated with the User's account data.
 The idea is to improve the UI.
 The same goal is achieved when the User selects the *Save this delivery information to my profile* checkout field.
 Not less important is that even in this stage, the User has the *Adjust Bag* at its disposal.
 The last feature is the self-explanatory outcome.
 The essential part of the form field is the payment window dedicated to credit card data.
 Additionally, if categories logo is not availble, the projects  [logo](docs/images/project%20logo%20instead%20of%20category%20logo%20in%20checkout.png) will be rendered.

+*About Page* begins with a centered heading **About Disaster Ready - Germany** and a call-to-action button for exploring online courses.
+The main content includes an introductory section describing the platform’s mission to enhance emergency preparedness through digital learning.
+Below this, a instructor profile cards present experts specializing in various disaster-related fields, including dummy links to instructor's profiles.
+An additional section highlights recent public events related to disaster communication.
+At a very end, a promotional message offers a tempting discount on online courses.

 ### Discount
-If more than 1500 euros are spent, a 10% discount is offered on the index page.
-If this option is activated, the reduced price is visible in Navabar, in the Shopping Bag and Checkout templates, shopping confirmation details.
+If more than 1500 euros are spent, a 10% discount is offered on the index page, too.
+If this option is activated, the reduced price is visible in Navabar, in the [Shopping Bag](docs/images/discount_bag.png) and [shopping confirmation details](docs/images/discount_checkout_success.png).
+The later is located in the *Profile page*.*

 ## Footer
 This feature is present on almost all pages.
 It contains the link to the [*Facebook Business Page*](docs/images/facebook%20busines%20page.png).
 Hover effect contributes to the interactivity UI experience.